 Following the strategic planning meetings at Airlie in June, the DIAGRAM Standards Working Group has accelerated its meeting schedule from quarterly to bi-weekly in order to quickly resolve issues related to the DIAGRAM Content Model.
 Because of the large membership and interest overlap between the DIAGRAM Standards Working Group and the DAISY Transition to Inclusive EPUB 3 Ecosystem (TIES) project, the two groups have converged for the purpose of discussing the Content Model outstanding issues.
 The weekly meeting agendas will focus alternately on TIES and DIAGRAM topics until the Content Model discussion has concluded, most likely through November or December 2014.
 The DIAGRAM Standards WG will then resume its previous schedule.

-The last two DIAGRAM-focused meetings were held on July 15 and August 12, 2014.
-The next one is scheduled for Tuesday August 26, 2014 at 8:00am Pacific, 11:00am Eastern, 3:00pm GMT.
+The last meetings were held on July 15, August 12, and August 19, 2014.
+Meetings are generally held on Tuesdays at 8:00am Pacific, 11:00am Eastern, 3:00pm GMT.
 Please contact George Kerscher at <kerscher [at] montana [dot] com> if you would like more information.
 Meeting notes continue to be posted on the DIAGRAM Standards WG wiki.